youliangtan/edgeml/README.md

 ## Example Usage

-> For detailed example, please refer to the test scripts in `edgeml/tests/`.
+> For more examples, please refer to the test scripts in `edgeml/tests/` and `examples`.

 1. **A RL Env as Action Server**